A Deep Dive into AOSP Internals: Android HAL Architecture

 30. September 2024

-HAL in Android is a key part of the Android architecture that enables the Android framework to communicate with the underlying hardware.
+HAL in Android is a key part of AOSP internals that enables the Android framework to communicate with the underlying hardware.
 It provides a standardized interface that abstracts hardware complexities from higher-level software layers.

 Types of AOSP HAL Implementations